infracloudio/django-acorn/tutorial.md

 This tutorial will guide you through deploying a sample Django application, specifically a voting app as described in the Django [official documentation](https://docs.djangoproject.com/en/4.2/intro/tutorial01/), on the Acorn cloud platform.

 If you want to skip to the end, just click the link below to launch the app immediately in a free sandbox environment.
 All you need to join the Acorn platform is your GitHub ID.
-Click below to create your free account.

 [![Run in Acorn](https://acorn.io/v1-ui/run/badge?image=ghcr.io+infracloudio+django-acorn:v%23.%23.%23-%23&ref=samkulkarni20)](https://acorn.io/run/ghcr.io/infracloudio/django-acorn:v%23.%23.%23-%23?ref=samkulkarni20)